 Swedish massage is the most common type of massage people request.
 If you’ve never had a massage before, this is a great place to start.
-The therapist will use smooth, slow, kneading, decongestive strokes of varying pressure.
+The therapist will use smooth, slow, kneading strokes of varying pressure.
 This is to reduce stress and muscle tension and increase circulation.
-Swedish massage will be used during most sessions, in combination with focused treatment techniques where needed.
-The pressure can be adjusted from light to firm to suit your preference.
+Swedish massage will be used during most sessions, in combination with other techniques as needed.
+The pressure can be adjusted to suit your preference.
 The therapist may use traction and passive stretching to increase joint range of motion.

 Deep Pressure / Tissue Massage

 Deep tissue massage uses moderate to deep pressure, based on the client’s comfort, to access deeper layers of muscle and fascia.
 It also breaks up adhesions (“knots”) in the muscle fibers.
-The strokes are much like those for a Swedish massage, but slower, more focused and with deeper pressure.
-The therapist may also use direct friction techniques at the muscle attachments to increase mobility.
-This kind of massage is particularly effective at reducing chronic pain and postural distortions.
-It is not uncommon to experience some inflammation and soreness 24-48 hours after your massage.
-This is due to microabrasions in the muscle fibers from prolonged deep work in a specific area.
-The resulting swelling also brings fresh oxygen and nutrients to repair the muscle tissue.
+The strokes are much like those for a Swedish massage, but slower, with more pressure and focused on problem areas.
+The therapist uses a variety of techniques to increase circulation of fresh oxygen and nutrients to the connective tissue to speed up healing.
+They may also use direct friction techniques at the muscle attachments to increase mobility.
+This kind of massage is particularly effective at managing chronic pain and reducing postural distortions.
 Deeper pressure is sometimes necessary to override the pain response from affected nerves, but that pressure will vary from person to person.
-It is not necessary to use overly painful, deep pressure to access deeper muscles.
-It will in fact make it more difficult to release muscle contractions if you are tensing and guarding during the massage.
-Feel free to communicate with your therapist about pressure and what is comfortable for you.
-Be sure to drink extra water and you can use an ice pack in the affected area to reduce soreness.
-If you are feeling overly sore after your massage, bring this up to your therapist at your next session.
+Please communicate with your therapist to find a pressure that is comfortable for you.
+Be sure to drink extra water and please let your therapist know if you are experiencing any increased soreness post massage.

-Neuromuscular Therapy engages the relationship between the muscular and nervous systems to change muscle length and increase proprioception (where and how your brain perceives your body at any given moment).
-Neuromuscular techniques are useful for breaking the Pain-Spasm-Pain cycle of chronic muscle tension.
+Neuromuscular Therapy uses the connection between the musculoskeletal and nervous systems to change muscle length and increase proprioception (where and how your brain perceives your body at any given moment).
+Neuromuscular techniques are useful for breaking the pain-spasm-pain cycle of chronic muscle tension.
 Muscle fibers reflexively contract to protect and support muscles and joints.
-Sometimes they get stuck, trapping fluids, causing swelling, pressure on nerves and pain.
-This pain further tightens the muscle, restricting the flow of fresh, nutrient-rich blood, oxygen and lymph necessary for proper function.
-Neuromuscular techniques are often essential to injury recovery and chronic pain management, especially when deep tissue techniques have not proved sufficient.
-The therapist will use different positional techniques to reset the spasm reflex with trigger point therapy and myofascial release to reduce postural dysfunction.
-Chronic tension and adhesions can sometimes take longer to release.
-It is recommended you choose a 90-minute massage if you will be introducing neuromuscular techniques into the session, particularly if in more than one area of concern.
+Sometimes, they get stuck, trapping fluids, causing inflammation, pressure on nerves and ultimately, pain.
+This pain further tightens the muscle, restricting the flow of fresh, nutrient-rich blood, oxygen and lymph, that is necessary for proper function.
+Neuromuscular techniques are particularly effective with injury recovery and chronic pain management.
+The therapist will use positional techniques to reset the spasm reflex, as well as Trigger Point Therapy and Myofascial Release to reduce postural distortions.
+With chronic tension, adhesions may take longer to release and we recommend a 90-minute massage to allow time for this.

 Trigger Point Therapy

 Trigger points are bloodless nodules in muscle fibers that affect nerves and can cause referred pain, tingling and numbness.
-They can be caused by chronic muscle constriction, poor postural habits and stress.
-The therapist will apply sustained pressure to the adhesion with their fingers, knuckles or elbows, combined with positioning techniques to release the bundled, ischemic muscle fibers.
+They can be caused by chronic muscle constriction, poor postural habits, overuse and stress.
+The therapist will apply sustained pressure to the adhesion with their fingers, knuckles or elbows, combined with positioning techniques, to release the tight muscle fibers.

-Pregnancy is a time of momentus change!
+Pregnancy is a time of change!
 It is vital to take extra care of yourself and reduce stress during this magnificent period of transition.
-Massage can greatly reduce the discomforts associated with the dramatic physiological changes you are experiencing.
-It is very effective at treating nerve impingements and reducing swelling.
+Massage can greatly reduce the discomfort associated with the dramatic physiological changes you are experiencing.
+It is very effective at treating nerve impingement and reducing swelling.
 It can also reduce stress, improve sleep and mood, and lower blood pressure.
-Regular massage can be extremely beneficial for your little one.
-We will happily work with you during all trimesters of a healthy, low-risk pregnancy.
-The therapist will use cushions to ensure comfortable and safe positioning of mom and baby.
-Ask your midwife if massage is right for you.
+We will happily work with you during all stages of your pregnancy.
+The therapist will use cushions to ensure comfortable and safe positioning of mom and baby during the massage session.
+Ask your midwife if massage is right for you!

 Ashiatsu Deep Feet Therapy